 The PROXY protocol provides a convenient way to safely transport connection information such as a client’s address across multiple layers of NAT or TCP proxies.
 It is designed to require little changes to existing components and to limit the performance impact caused by the processing of the transported information.

 To explain it in my own words.
 The goal of the PROXY protocol is to allow TCP “dumb proxies”, proxies operating at the transport layer (layer 4 of the OSI model), to inject data about the original source and destination addresses to their upstream servers without knowledge of the underlying protocol.
 The PROXY protocol is designed to support any application layer protocol like FTP, SMTP, IMAP, MySQL Protocol, and other protocols built on top of TCP or UDP.
-As can be seen with this extensive list of protocols, it enables a given proxy implementing adding the PROXY protocol header to a request to expose data on the original client without knowing anything about the protocol being proxied and therefore being more lightweight and not having to evolve to follow additions to higher level protocols like having to know about X-Forwarded-For and its replacement the Forwarded header for HTTP.
+As can be seen with this extensive list of protocols, it enables a given proxy implementing adding the PROXY protocol header to a request to expose data on the original client without knowing anything about the protocol being proxied and therefore being more lightweight and not having to evolve to follow additions to higher level protocols like having to know about X-Forwarded-For

 Version 1 Specification